- Purchase the complete Expat Arrivals Angola Guide (PDF)

 Finding accommodation in Angola

 Expats moving to Angola for work often have the house search taken care of by their employers.
-For those who are going it alone, it's a good idea to hire a real-estate agent, preferably one familiar with working with expats.
+For those who are going it alone, it's a good idea to hire an estate agent, preferably one familiar with experience working with expats.
 These professionals have extensive knowledge of the local housing market and will be able to guide expats through the process of finding a place that meets their requirements.

 Online property rentals, expat forums and local classifieds can also be good sources if expats prefer not to use an estate agent.